Mus (card game): Playing

 After the cards have been dealt, the players start playing the rounds, starting by the first one.
 By speaking order, they have the option of bidding or passing.
 If a player bids, an opposing player may pass or counterbid.
 An accepted bid will be left pending until the scoring round.
 The minimum bid is two points.
 Once a bid is accepted, the players move on to the next round.
 If a counterbid is not accepted, the original bidder scores the number of points of the original bid.
 If the first bid is not accepted, the bidder scores one point straight away.
 In the scoring round, winners of pending bids will receive the points.
 There is an exceptional kind of bid called 'hor dago' (in Basque, "there it is"), which, if accepted, ends the whole game in favor of the winning team.
 Bids are made and accepted by a single player, but the scoring is made by the team.
 It is therefore possible to accept a bid which the player knows they are going to lose so their teammate will win.
 If all the players pass in the first or second round, the winning team of each of these rounds will get one single point in the scoring phase once the cards are revealed.
 This is often the case for the second round, which teams sometimes refuse to bid on but then later claim the single point if they have the lowest combination of cards, even if it's only with one ace.

-Envido
+Enbido

-"'Envido'" (I bid) is the commonest expression used to bid, it specifically means a two-point bid, which is the lowest possible bid.
+"'Enbido'" (I bid, derived from the basque word Gonbidatu) is the commonest expression used to bid, it specifically means a two-point bid, which is the lowest possible bid.
 Then the rival could reply with "'beste bi'" or "'Envido más'" (I bid more), which means they want the 2-bid and even raises the bid two more.
 However, in every round and turn to call players can bet or raise the existing bet as many points as they wish or even all of them (Ordago) with no limitations.
 In parts of Spain it is common to play the Ordago by taking a big stone (The Ordago's stone) with the left hand and raising it up.
 If the opponent accepts the bid, he or she has to take a bigger stone and raise it, too.